Ammaar-Alam/a-lm/README.md

 ## Current status
 Planning stage.
 No code scaffold yet—first milestones will establish the Python package, tooling, and dataset acquisition flow before moving into tokenizer/model implementation.

-## Contributing / running along
-- Primary development target: Apple Silicon (M2) using PyTorch MPS; CPU-only fallbacks will be maintained so others can clone and experiment.
-- Community contributors will be able to reproduce training locally by following the forthcoming `Makefile` and `scripts/` commands documented in the README.
-- For questions about datasets or optional features, see the “Outstanding Questions” section in `TODO_LIST.md`.